trisulnsm/dinodoc/trisuldocs/docs/ug/cg/deepmonitoring.md

 The reports include the following information

-1. Total bandwidth IN/OUT for the IP
+1. Total bandwidth of the IP
-2. Breakup IN/OUT traffic of Peers talking to this IP
+2. Transmit bandwidth of the IP
-3. Breakup IN/OUT traffic of Apps
+3. Received Bandwidth of the IP
-4. Breakup IN/OUT traffic of Protocols
+4. Timeframes where usage overshot bandwidth cap
-5. Totals
+5. Total Excess Bandwidth